 - 1 teaspoon (2 g) ginger

-- Heat oven to 350ºF.
-Roll dough into 1 1/4-inch balls.
-(I portion my dough into 7/8-oz (28g) balls using my digital scale.)
-Dip balls in sugar and place sugared side up on a parchment-lined sheet pan.
+- Bake the cookies: Heat oven to 350ºF.
+Place 8 dough balls sugar side up on a parchment-lined sheet pan.
 Bake for 8 to 11 minutes (8 minutes for the smaller size cookies, 11 minutes for the larger cookies).
 Remove from oven and let cool completely on sheet pan before eating.